Target your audience and articulate your message with confidence and authenticity.

 Listen and Observe

 Good communicators are also good listeners.
 When you listen well, you gain a clear understanding.
 Listening fosters trust, respect, and openness.
-Active listening is a key part of coaching others.
+Active listening is an integral part of coaching others.
 Ask questions that open the door to what people really think and feel.
 Pay close attention to what is said — and what’s left unsaid.

 Find Your Voice